malik-abdalaal/Character-Recognition-Project/README.md

 # Character-Recognition-Project
-This project involves training and evaluating a character classification model using a sequential neural network architecture.
-The model is trained on image data, and its accuracy is evaluated on both individual characters and complete text images.
+Project Description:
+The provided code consists of two parts.
+The first part generates letter images and saves them as JPEG files.
+It uses the generate_letter_image and generate_text_image functions to create images of individual letters and text, respectively.
+The generated images are saved in the "images" directory using different fonts.
+The second part of the code involves training a character classification model and evaluating its performance.